Summary

 Engel started her career at the Environmental Protection Agency, and later worked as an assistant state attorney general before transitioning to education.
 Engel has been a professor at the University of Arizona since 2005, specializing in environmental and administrative law.

-In 2022, Engel ran for U.S. House of Representatives from Arizona’s 6th congressional district but narrowly lost.
-She ran in a rematch against Juan Ciscomani in 2024 for the same congressional district, losing again to Ciscomani.
+In both 2022 and 2024, Engel ran for U.S. House of Representatives from Arizona’s 6th congressional district, losing both times.

 Early life and education

 Engel was born and raised in Chicago.[1]
-She is the daughter of a public school teacher and a theologian.[2]
-She graduated magna cum laude from Brown University in 1983.[3][4]
-During college, she worked a variety of jobs to pay her tuition including waitressing and working as a National Park Service ranger.[2]
-Engel then went to Northwestern University School of Law and graduated in 1986.[3]
+She graduated magna cum laude from Brown University in 1983.[2][3]
+Engel graduated from Northwestern University School of Law in 1986.[2]

 Legal career